 While technology and the sciences continue to advance at a rapid pace, the same can’t be said for the technological advancements in the American RV industry.
 Indeed, with the exception of the slide-out and the Toy Hauler, advancements have been pretty much nil lately.
-If any breakthroughs have occurred, it’s been due to either European innovations—like the DC compressor refrigerator, Seitz window, and folding bathroom sink—or innovations outside the RV marketplace like the LED light, AGM battery, and solar power.
+If any breakthroughs have occurred, it’s been due to either European innovations—like the DC compressor refrigerator, Seitz window, and folding bathroom sink—or innovations outside the RV marketplace like the LED light, the lithium ion battery, and solar power.
 Fortunately, our friends in Europe have kept the technology train moving by developing revolutionary products for the RV industry.
 The latest, and most significant advancement comes from Germany, the so-called Truma Combi.
 What’s great about this amazing little unit is that it functions as both a water heater and a furnace and does so with a 97 percent efficiency.

 The benefits of the Truma Combi are numerous.
 First, the dual capable unit takes up half the space in your RV since only one appliance is needed rather than two.
 Small rigs, like truck campers, can really benefit from the smaller footprint by utilizing the extra space for things like storage or an extra battery.
 The other savings, of course, is in weight.
 The smallest offering by Truma—the Combi 4—weighs only 31 pounds.
 The combined weight of your typical American 30,000 BTU furnace and American 6 gallon water heater is 54 pounds (30 pounds of the furnace and 24 pounds for the water heater with an empty tank).
 That’s a pretty significant savings in weight, especially for truck campers when every pound matters.
 Moreover, the versatile Truma Combi can run on propane (a diesel version is also available), 12 volt power, or both.
 The amp draw of the unit is quite low, too, with an average power consumption of only 1.1 amps for air heating and 0.4 amps during the water up heat cycle.